Dependent Care Flexible Spending Account

 Generally, any dependent care expense that the IRS allows as a deduction on income tax returns is eligible for reimbursement, provided it is not reimbursed from any other source.
 This includes expenses incurred for anyone a participant is entitled to claim as a dependent on his or her tax return, regardless of whether that dependent is covered under Leidos' medical, dental or vision plans.

-For a detailed list of eligible dependent care expenses, please refer to IRS publication 503, (called "Child and Dependent Care Expenses") available from your local IRS office, or visit the IRS web site.
+For a detailed list of eligible dependent care expenses, please refer to IRS publication 503, (called "Child and Dependent Care Expenses") available from your local IRS office, or visit the IRS website.

 -